Raku/REA/README.md

 should be able to download and install the dependency from this repository, or from any server front-end to this repository.

+## Note on CPAN ecosystem

+Because the CPAN ecosystem only checked on author and module name and version, and **not** on the `:auth` of the module, it is happened that authors uploaded modules with an `:auth` different from the expected `:auth<cpan:AUTHOR>` identity.

 ## Updating

 This repository is expected to be updated using the